 - Parents often can’t afford the cost of education, including books, uniforms, and tuition fees for their children to attend schools in Africa.
 In response, 15 countries have abolished school fees since 2000, enabling more children to attend primary school.

 Africa has made significant strides in promoting healthy growth in enrollment.
-However, there is still much work to be done to ensure that all children in Africa receive quality education.
+However, there is still much work to be done to ensure that all children in Africa receive a quality education.

 – Drew Hazzard